yuku-toolchain/parser/README.md

 - **JavaScript / JSX** — Fully conformant with the [ESTree](https://github.com/estree/estree) standard, identical to the AST produced by [Acorn](https://www.npmjs.com/package/acorn).
 - **TypeScript** — Conforms to the [TS-ESTree](https://www.npmjs.com/package/@typescript-eslint/typescript-estree) format used by `@typescript-eslint`.

 The only extensions beyond the base specs are support for Stage 3 [decorators](https://github.com/tc39/proposal-decorators), [import defer](https://github.com/tc39/proposal-defer-import-eval), [import source](https://github.com/tc39/proposal-source-phase-imports), and a non-standard `hashbang` field on `Program`.

-Outside of these additions, any deviation from ESTree or TS-ESTree is considered a bug.
+AST accuracy is verified by running Test262, TypeScript, and Babel test suites and performing a deep comparison against the Oxc AST (ESTree/TS-ESTree).
+See [test results](/test/results.txt).

 ## Roadmap